Loudr/api-specs/requests.md

 ### CSV

 While we prefer the JSON format, you may also create a CSV to export your requests.
 See the example [requests-bulk.csv](examples/requests-bulk.csv).
+Multiple artists and authors should be denoted with the SEMICOLON character, and all fields containing commas may be wrapped in quotes (").
+(See request 2 in the above example.)
+As a rule, UPCs are best formatted as strings (and presented in quotes), to prevent modern editors from reading scientific notation.

+Example:

+    "Here’s a ""quote"" in a field"

+will appear as

+    Here's a "quote" in a field